Zin4759/Zin4759/README.md

 - 👋 Hi, I’m @Zin4759, And my real name is Taemoo.
 - 👀 I’m interested in Ruby on Rails before, now i interest for Server side program or language.
 - 🌱 I’m currently learning Server Side program(Ruby on rails and other..)
+- 🛠️ I am a engineer who believes that "Technology must improve human lifestyle".
 - 💞️ I’m looking to collaborate on Security study
-- 📚 My belief is that technology should improve people's lives.
 - 📫 How to reach me ...